easy-apps-xyz/docs/resources/privacypolicy.md

 ### 7.1 Security Measures

-We implement appropriate technical and organizational measures to protect your information, including:
+We implement appropriate technical and organisational measures to protect your information, including:
 - Secure server infrastructure
 - Access controls and authentication mechanisms
 - Regular security assessments
-- Monitoring for unauthorized access
+- Monitoring for unauthorised access

 ### 7.3 Limitations